Getting prepared is as simple as these 3 steps:

 Step 3: Get informed

 In the event of a disaster, you cannot rely on government or outside aide for longer periods of time.
 You need to be self-sufficient and provide the essential supplies for yourself and your family in the aftermath of a disaster.
-FEMA recommends that you have a minimum of 3-days supply of emergency food and water.
+FEMA recommends that you have a minimum 3-day supply of emergency food and water.
 We strongly recommend between 7-14 days of emergency food and water as a minimum.
-After hurricane Katrina, there were many people who didn't see any form of government aide for as long as a month!
+After Hurricane Katrina, there were many people who didn't see any form of government aide for as long as a month.

 There are many things you need to prepare for before a disaster happens.
 From travel and commuting plans, to communicating with out-of-state contacts to having a fire escape plan, gather your family together and make sure everyone knows what to do before, during and after any disaster.
 Visit the Nexis Response Library for information to help you prepare.